Sunset Boulevard (musical): Background

-When Lloyd Webber saw the film in the early 1970s, he was inspired to write what he pictured as the title song for a theatrical adaptation, fragments of which he instead incorporated into Gumshoe.
+When Andrew Lloyd Webber saw the film in the early 1970s, he was inspired to write what he pictured as the title song for a theatrical adaptation, fragments of which he instead incorporated into Gumshoe.
 In 1976, after a conversation with Hal Prince, who had the theatrical rights to Sunset, Lloyd Webber wrote "an idea for the moment when Norma Desmond returns to Paramount Studios"; Lloyd Webber did no further work on the play until after 1989's Aspects of Love.
 At that point, Lloyd Webber "felt it was the subject [he] had to compose next", though by February 1990 he had announced plans to turn Really Useful Group private so he could "make movies rather than musicals."

-In 1991, Lloyd Webber asked Amy Powers, a lawyer from New York who co-wrote the lyrics for the musical Cinderella: A Musical, to write the lyrics for Sunset Boulevard.
+In 1991, Lloyd Webber asked Amy Powers, a lawyer from New York with hardly any professional lyric-writing experience, to write the lyrics for Sunset Boulevard.
 Don Black was later brought in to work with Powers; the two wrote the version that was performed in 1991 at Lloyd Webber's Sydmonton Festival.
-This original version starred Ria Jones as Norma, and Michael Ball as Joe Gillis, directed by Andrew MacBean.
-While a complete story, it was still in the experimental stage and not ready for potential producers.
-A revised version, written by Black and Christopher Hampton had a complete performance at the 1992 Sydmonton Festival, now with Patti LuPone playing Norma, and Kevin Anderson as Joe Gillis, again. directed by Andrew MacBean.
+This original version starred Ria Jones as Norma, Michael Ball as Joe, Frances Ruffelle as Betty, and Kevin Colson as Max.
+It was still in the experimental stage, however, and not ready for potential producers.
+A revised version, written by Black and Christopher Hampton, had a complete performance at the 1992 Sydmonton Festival, with Patti LuPone playing Norma, Kevin Anderson as Joe, Michael Bauer as Max, and Meredith Braun as Betty.
 This "met with great success".
 Lloyd Webber borrowed several of the tunes from his 1986 mini-musical Cricket, written with Tim Rice, which had been performed at Windsor Castle and later at the 1986 Sydmonton Festival.

 Synopsis

 Act I

 The place: A mansion on Sunset Boulevard, Los Angeles, 5 a.m.
 A homicide has been reported.
 Joe Gillis sets the scene ("Prologue"), noting that "an old-time movie star is involved / Maybe the biggest star of all", and that, if you want to know the "real facts", "you've come to the right party."

 Flashback to...
-Hollywood, 1949 - where a down-on-his-luck screenwriter, Joe Gillis, is trying to hustle up some work at Paramount Studios ("Let's Have Lunch").
+Hollywood, 1949 – where a down-on-his-luck screenwriter, Joe Gillis, is trying to hustle up some work at Paramount Studios ("Let's Have Lunch").
 His appointment with a producer goes poorly when the executive rejects both Joe's proposed script and a loan to bring his car payments up to date.
 Joe does, however, meet Betty Schaefer, a pretty, young script editor who suggests they collaborate to rework one of his earlier screenplays ("Every Movie's a Circus").
 As they chat, car repossession agents spot Joe, who quickly escapes.